 People can and do overdose from hydrocodone in the United States.
 These overdoses can prove deadly.

-Many hydrocodone formulations also have acetaminophen in them.
-This helps the hydrocodone work more effectively.
-However, if a person takes a lot of hydrocodone (more than prescribed and using it illegally), they’re at risk for liver damage.
+Many formulations also have acetaminophen in them.
+This helps the the drug work more effectively.
+However, if a person takes more than prescribed and use it illegally, they’re at risk for liver damage.

 - Restless legs